plant-humanities/essays/mulberry/README.md

 <param ve-image
        src="gh:plant-humanities/media/mulberry/The House.jpg"
        caption="The House of Representatives, painting by Samuel F.B.
 Morse 1822-1823.
 Corcoran Collection (Museum Purchase, Gallery Fund), National Gallery of Art.">

+### References

+[^1]: J. H. Cobb, *A Manual Containing Information Respecting the Growth of the Mulberry Tree, with Suitable Directions for the Culture of Silk.
+In Three Parts* (Boston: Carter, Hendee, and Babcock, 1833), 13.
+[^2]: United States Department of Treasury Doc.
+No. 158
+[^3]: United States Department of Treasury Doc.
+No. 158. p iii.
+Although mulberry trees prefer moist, well-drained soil, they can tolerate acidic or alkaline conditions as well as full sun or partial shade.